 Barry Pride: 21 September

 Highlights of 2018

-Prides are great ways for communities to come together.
-But we can champion LGBT equality in our communities all year round.
-Anyone can order a free #ComeOutForLGBT pack to get your community to show their support.
-Using #ComeOutForLGBT on social media can inspire others to play their part in the movement for LGBT equality too.
+Want to get involved?
+Anyone can download free #ComeOutForLGBT resources to get communities to show their support.
+Using #ComeOutForLGBT on social media can inspire others to join the movement for LGBT equality too.